How automation is a little-known process that produces big results

 Does the phrase “document automation” ring any bells?
 If not, don’t worry.
 You are not alone.

-Despite the significant benefits associated with document automation, many attorneys still don’t know much about this innovative process – let alone use it daily.
+Despite the significant benefits of document automation, many lawyers still don’t know much about this innovative process — let alone use it daily.
 But, given the ever-increasing pressure on firms to produce more in less time, it is a process you need to know about if you want to stay competitive.

-As its name suggests, the document automation process can help streamline document creation, making it easier for you to produce thorough, error-free documents in a fraction of the time.
+As its name suggests, document automation can help streamline document creation, making it easier to produce thorough, error-free documents in a fraction of the time.
 In the context of the legal profession, you can use document automation software to create virtually any legal agreement or contract.

-The document automation process uses your existing legal documents to create automated templates for future use.
-This means you no longer have to start from scratch or waste time looking for an example form – which you would need to rewrite anyway.
-Instead, you simply enter the relevant information into a questionnaire, and your document automation software generates your new legal document.
+This process uses your existing legal documents to create automated templates for future use.
+This means you no longer have to start from scratch or waste time looking for an example form — which you would need to rewrite anyway.
+Instead, you simply enter the relevant information into a questionnaire and your document automation software generates your new legal document.

 When automation really pays off dividends

-While you can use document automation to help draft nearly any legal document, the benefits are particularly significant when dealing with documents that must be completed repeatedly for multiple clients – yet are extremely time-consuming to draft manually.
+While you can use document automation to help draft nearly any legal document, the benefits are particularly significant when dealing with documents you must complete repeatedly for multiple clients — yet are extremely time consuming to draft manually.

 Some common examples include:

 - Business-related documents, including share purchase agreements, company formation documents, security agreements, and credit agreements

 - Employment-related documents, including employment contracts and non-disclosure agreements (NDAs)